 VOGMs are often noticed on a prenatal ultrasound late in pregnancy, and in other cases are diagnosed after birth.
 Symptoms may include:

-How we care for cerebral venous thrombosis at Boston Children’s Hospital
+How we care for Vein of Galen Malformations at Boston Children’s Hospital

 The Cerebrovascular Surgery and Interventions Center is one of the few pediatric centers in the world that specializes in treating VOGMs.
 Our safety record is unparalleled, and we use minimally invasive, catheter-based procedures in most cases.
 To ensure treatment success, we have pioneered the practice of performing an additional angiogram before waking patients from anesthesia.